NYU-CS9053/Syllabus/README.md

 ### Homework

-There will be __10__ homework assignments.
-Each assignment will be posted at the end of lecture and will be due at __5 pm__ the day of the following lecture.
+There will be __11__ homework assignments.
+I will throw out the lowest score.
+This allows for some cushion in case you are unavailable to work on an assignment, are late, get a bad grade or for whatever reason do not finish an assignment.

 Homework assignments will be posted immediately after lecture.
 They will be due at __5pm__ the day of the next lecture (in general, consult the [Grading Schedule](#grading) for any changes)